Observatoire océanologique de Banyuls-sur-Mer: History

-Biologist Emil Racoviță diving, photographed by Louis Boutan in 1899 in Banyuls-sur-Mer.
+Mechanic Joseph David photographed by Louis Boutan in 1899 in Banyuls-sur-Mer.

 The marine station was founded in 1881 by the biologist Henri de Lacaze-Duthiers.

 After founding the Roscoff Marine Station on the English Channel in 1872, the Sorbonne zoologist, Professor Henri de Lacaze-Duthiers, wished to establish a second marine station on the Mediterranean.
 The site in Banyuls-sur-Mer was selected over another site in Port-Vendres because of a more favorable financial offer by the village.
 The public aquarium was in operation by 1885.

 Construction of the main building began in 1881.
 The station officially opened in 1882 under the name of "Laboratoire Arago" named to honor François Arago, who was born in the same region.

 Prince Roland Bonaparte offered a steamboat for the use of the laboratory in 1890.
 Named Roland, the ship was destroyed while in her basin in Banyuls during a storm in November 1908.